 My protocol is this: I vaccinate at 8 and 10.5 weeks of age No more vaccinations until my dog reaches 7 years old.
 Then I have a Titer test, if that shows the necessary antibodies, then I do not have any more tests or vaccinations.
 I have never had a dog die of any of the diseases covered in the core or none core vaccinations.
 I must point out that I am not a vet, however, i know a number of vets that do the same as me on their own dogs.

 New vets are required to swear a solemn oath when they finish their degree “primum non nocere” "first do no harm” I am not certain all of them are following that creed.
 I have written an in-depth article for those that which to research much deeper into this problem and it can be found here.
 That also covers non-core vaccines such as Leptospirosis and dog flu.
-This is a disgrace on an International level yet it appears no newspapers and news agencies are interested in the systematic over vaccinating of our pets.
+This is a disgrace on an International level yet it appears no newspapers or news agencies are interested in the systematic over vaccinating of our pets.
 Purely for the god of profit, not the pets best interest

 © Stan Rawlinson March 2015